themantho/brainageR/README.md

 ## Step 5.
 Running the brainageR scripts

 Before running the `slurm_submit_brainageR.sh` batch script, add the raw T1w nifti (.nii) images to the brainageR_t1 subdirectory.
 You can either copy the images directly to /brainageR_t1 or create symbolic links in the directory using `create_symlinks.sh`.
-The brainageR_t1 directory should look something like this, where sub-001...sub-003 are example subject IDs and ses-01 refers to the baseline scan (i.e., session 1):
+The brainageR_t1 directory should look something like below.
+In this example, sub-001...sub-003 are example subject IDs and ses-01 refers to the baseline scan:

 ```
 brainageR/